georgiee/angular-workshop-skipbo/docs/theory/04-rxjs.md

 }
 ```

-The problem here: A subject is both a observer and observable.
+The problem here: A subject is both an observer and observable.
 It can observe by subscribing (otherObservable.subscribe(subject)) and you can subscribe to it as an Observable (subject.subscribe).
 By exposing a subject directly you allow other parties to use its observer side.
 Someone could get the idea to subscribe it to some source or just use the `next` method (as part of the observer pattern).
 You want to protect your subject from being used like this.

 That's where `subject.asObservable()` comes to your rescue.